cipherstash-archive/cipherstash-sequelize-demo-app/readme.md

 npx sequelize-cli migration:generate --name add-protect-database-extensions
 ```

+This will generate a migration file under `migrations/`

-And adding the following code that runs the install/uninstall scripts packaged with `@cipherstash/libpq`.
+Open up that migration file, and add this code to run the install/uninstall scripts packaged with `@cipherstash/libpq`:

 ```js
 'use strict';